contentful/forma-36/MIGRATION.md

 `npx @contentful/f36-codemod`

-If you decide to do it manually, you would need to transform you existing code:
+If you want to do it manually, you must transform your existing code as follows:

 ```tsx
 import { Notification } from '@contentful/forma-36-react-components';